 This part of the tutorial covers how to set up an OS on a Raspberry Pi device.
 If you have a different Pi and/or you already know how to perform the basic tasks of setting up your operating system then you may skip this section.

-Usually we would host the files the user needs to download to make this blog a sort of one-stop-shop for eveyrthing that you could possibly need for our tutorials.
+Usually, we would host the files the user needs to download to make this blog a sort of one-stop-shop everything that you could need for our tutorials.
 In this situation, we feel it’s better to send you off to the vendors themselves as they will often update their images and utilities at a higher frequency than we will be able to perform.
 Thus, the first file you will need to download is the following:

 You will first need to download the Raspberry Pi image provided of course you are using a Raspberry Pi like we are.
-Follow this link to their site and download it direct from them!
+Follow this link to their site and download it directly from them!

 Now that you got your image you’ll need something to flash it with.
 This utility is available for all platforms so no worries there.
 Click here to go to their site and download the proper version for your PC.

-Once you have received both files we’re going to first plug our MMC/MicroSD card into our computer by any means nessecary and launch the balenaEtcher utility to continue.
+Once you have received both files we’re going to first plug our MMC/MicroSD card into our computer by any means necessary and launch the balenaEtcher utility to continue.

 If you are on a Windows box it may freak out that it’s a new and potentially dangerous program. your screen will vary but run the program anyways.